Fox-ML-infrastructure/FoxML_Core/LEGAL/CLA.md

 - Audits shall be conducted during normal business hours
 - All other terms remain as stated above

-14. Assignment
+15. Assignment

 Licensee Assignment:
-Licensee may not assign, transfer, or delegate this Agreement or any rights hereunder without Licensor's prior written consent, except that Licensee may assign this Agreement to an affiliate or in connection with a merger, acquisition, or sale of all or substantially all of Licensee's assets, provided that:
+Licensee may not assign this Agreement, by operation of law or otherwise, without Licensor's prior written consent, except that Licensee may assign this Agreement without consent (i) to a successor in interest in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of Licensee's assets, or (ii) to an Affiliate that assumes all of Licensee's obligations under this Agreement, provided that in each case the assignee is not a Direct Competitor (as defined in Section 1) and Licensee provides Licensor with written notice of the assignment.
-- The assignee agrees in writing to be bound by all terms of this Agreement
-- The assignee is not a direct competitor of Licensor
-- Licensee provides Licensor with 30 days' prior written notice

 Licensor Assignment:
 Licensor may freely assign this Agreement, including in connection with a merger, acquisition, or sale of all or substantially all of Licensor's assets.
 Such assignment shall not affect Licensee's rights under this Agreement.

 Any attempted assignment in violation of this section is void.

-15. Dispute Resolution
+16. Dispute Resolution

 Informal Resolution:
 The parties agree to attempt to resolve disputes through good faith negotiation for at least 30 days before initiating formal proceedings.